Darr3n2GG/The-Convoy/README.md

 3. Download The Convoy [here](https://github.com/Darr3n2GG/Snake-GameJam-2024-CLHS).

-4. Open The Convoy into a code editor (recommended), or with any other workable method of your choice.
+4. Open The Convoy in a code editor (recommended), or with any other workable method of your choice.

 5. Run The Convoy in your code editor (recommended), or run it in your command-line interface.